celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/governance.md

 Proposals that graduate from the Referendum phase to the execution phase may be executed by anyone, triggering a “call” operation code with the arguments defined in the proposal, originating from the `Governance` smart contract.
 Proposals expire from this phase after two days.

+## Hotfix

+The cadence and transparency of the standard on-chain governance protocol make it poorly suited for proposals that patch issues that may compromise the security of the network, especially when the patch would reveal an exploitable bug in one of the core contracts.
+Instead, these sorts of changes are better suited for the more responsive, and less transparent, hotfix protocol.

+Anyone can make a proposal in the hotfix protocol by submitting the hash of their proposal to the `Governance` smart contract.
+If that hash is approved by the `approver` and a quorum of validators, the proposer can execute the contents of that proposal immediately.

+Note that this means the validators may not always know the contents of the proposal that they are voting on.
+Revealing the contents of the proposal to all validators may compromise the integrity of the hotfix protocol, as only one validator would need to be malicious in order to exploit the vulnerability or share it publicly.
+Instead, to convince the validators that the hash represents a proposal that should be executed via the hotfix protocol, the proposer should consider contacting reputable, third party, security firms to publicly vouch for the contents of the proposal.

 ## Celo Blockchain Software Upgrades

 Some changes cannot be made through the on-chain governance process alone.
 Examples include changes to the underlying consensus protocol and changes which would result in a hard-fork.
 When Celo Blockchain software upgrades are required to continue operating correctly on the network, a "Minimum Client Version" parameter is set to indicate the minimum version that it required.